5 Little Reasons Why Potty Training May Look Like A Big Mess

 It starts to not feel normal.

-For some children, that can lead to this feeling of *oh I have to do this again?* or being worried about making a mistake.
+For some children, that can lead to this feeling of *uh oh I have to do this again?* or being worried about making a mistake.

 Peeing and pooping in the potty is something that we all do.
-So instead of the cheerleading, simply describe what your child did right..

 Nice work, your poop slid out in the potty.